sarahleavitt/nbPaper2/README.md

 is called "orderedMassSim.rds" and it can be used to run MassAnalysis.R starting at line 64 as indicated in the comments.
-The results produced by this program can then be used in MassEvaluate.R in order to replicate the form of the results, tables, and figures, in the manuscript though the actual values will be different.
+The results produced by this program can then be used in MassEvaluate.R in order to replicate the form of the results, tables, and figures in the manuscript though the actual values will be different.

 In order to allow for replication of the Massachusetts analysis, the results of selected analyses with this simulated dataset are located at the end of the